pubtransit/pubtransit/doc/backend-architecture.md

 ```
 feed/
   index/      # The Index column array table
-    path.gz   # Array of strings with all knwon
+    path.gz   # Array of strings with all known
               # <feed_group_name>/<feed_name> entries.
     west.gz   # Array of floats with minimum longitude
               # of all stops of given feed entries